6 Big Reasons Why South Cinema Left Bollywood Behind And Became A Pan-World Favourite

 3. The magic of culture and locality

-Films like “Kantara,” “Pushpa,” and “Baahubali” gave regional culture international recognition.
+Movies like “Kantara,” “Pushpa,” and “Baahubali” gave regional culture international recognition.

 In contrast, Bollywood lacks locality in its pursuit of global appeal, which is why audiences are unable to connect with these stories.